-Rules for recreational use of drones
+Rules for the recreational use of drones

-Fine for drone pilot
+Fines for drone operators

 Professional use of drones

 If you use drones to earn money in some way, you must comply with the rules for professional use of drones.